 A prominent and tireless volunteer associated with Holland Park was the late Bill Vanina, after whom the Holland Park pavilion is named.
 Vanina, who played junior football and cricket for the Flemington CYMS, was a life-long Ken-Flem resident; he never married, never drove a car, and worked in engineering factories in Melbourne’s north until he retired in the 1970’s.
-Vanina helped prepare the grounds, provide funds for the teams and used his Bellair St house to store sporting gear.
-Vanina summed up the Ken-Flem tradition of ‘giving the battlers a go’.
+Vanina helped prepare the grounds, provide funds for the teams and used his Bellair Street house to store sporting gear.
+He summed up the Ken-Flem tradition of ‘giving the battlers a go’.
 During this period, a small number of boys from Turana Youth Training Centre played in the U17 football team; club helpers would collect and return the boys from Turana.